Tsukiyonocm/Math_problems/README.md

+## Version 0.0.02

+I created an updated version where it asks if you want to play or not.
+I also changed the name of the math function to addition_problem so that I can easier differentiate between various types of math in the future.
+Next I will be looking into allowing the problems to continue until the user decides to quit.

 ## Version 0.0.01:

 I have created a very simple version of a math problems game for my son to play.
 Pretty much right now it can only do addition unless I go in the code and hard code the game for subtraction.
 The game runs simply: